rivernews/appl-tracky-spa/docs/dev/README.md

 - [x] Some bug - when new status created, frontend list didn't show links.
 But when you login again, they are their now.
 - [x] Bug - after form submit - clicked "Create", the form did not close.

+- TODO issues: some server error does not reflect on React saga and will just fail silently.
+Example:
+    - If login fails, sometimes react will still navigate to internal pages.
+        - [x] OK, we kind of try to fix this, by manually checking server res.status to detect status code larger than 400.
+    - When permission denied, e.g., when performing a delete, will fail silently & even redux will think the obj is deleted and reflect on frontend, but in fact backend database does not perform such deletion.
+        - [x] We tried to fix this by intercepting the "user attribute not on obj" error when checking obj level permission.

 - 🔥 🔥 🔥Add update/delete feature, to all: company, application, and application status.
     - [x] delete application status
     - [ ] update company|app|app status|app status link